Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Do wine stoppers work?
 Wine stoppers work well at slowing down the oxidation process from unfinished wine and replacing the original cork in preparation for refrigeration.
 If you seal a wine stopper on properly, you can generally get an additional week of storage on a bottle of opened wine before oxidation kills it.
-If you can shove the cork back into the mouth, you can accomplish a similar time frame but wine stoppers are much easier and more widely used.
+If you can shove the cork back into the mouth of the bottle, you can accomplish a similar time frame, but wine stoppers are much easier and more widely used.

 Do Wine Stoppers Actually Work?